turtacn/alameda-1/CONTRIBUTING.md

 ## Issues

-Issues are used as the primary method for tracking anything to do with the Helm project.
+Issues are used as the primary method for tracking anything to do with the Alameda project.

 ### Issue Types